 Market Segment Specialization Program (MSSP) papers: See Papers below.

 Manual: The IRS posts posts a free edition of the current Internal Revenue Manual.
 CCH sells a print edition.
 The Manual is also available on Lexis (CCHTAX;CCHIRM), Westlaw (RIA-IRM),

 the CCH Standard Federal Tax Reporter on Intelliconnect, and the Federal Research Library.
 The manual is published in three parts, and the "IRS Audit Manual" refers to the auditing part.

 Historical editions: The the Federal Research Library has quarterly historical editions of the manual back to 2001.
-Westlaw has anual historical editions back to 1997, except for 2004 (FTX-IRMxxxx).
+Westlaw has annual historical editions back to 1997, except for 2004 (FTX-IRMxxxx).

-Memoranda: See "General Counsel Memoranda" or "Technical Memoranda," both in this index entry.
+Memoranda: See "General Counsel Memoranda" or "Technical Memoranda," both in this entry.

 Notices: IRS Notice are published in the Cumulative Bulletins and Internal Revenue Bulletins discussed in the Bulletins section, above.
 They are searchable in the Federal Research Library, the CCH Standard Federal Tax Reporter database on Intelliconnect. and Westlaw in the FTX-ANN database, which has both Notices and Announcements.